 As the name suggests, a living-donor transplant is when a child gets a kidney from someone who is still alive.
 One healthy kidney can do the work of two failed kidneys, so, unlike some other organs, a kidney can be donated by a live donor.
 A living donor is usually a relative or close friend of the transplant recipient.
 In some cases, however, a kidney can come from a stranger who just wanted to help someone else.

-A non-living-donor transplant occurs when someone who was an organ donor has died, and their kidneys are used for transplantation.
+A non-living-donor transplant happens when someone who was an organ donor has died and his or her kidneys are used for transplantation.
 This kind of transplant requires children in need of a new kidney to put their name on a waiting list until a suitable donor kidney is located.

 Preparing for a Kidney Transplant

 If the doctor thinks your child should have a kidney transplant, you will first go to a transplant hospital to find out if he or she is a good candidate for the procedure.
-The health care team there will do an extensive medical evaluation to see if your child is healthy enough to have surgery and tolerate the medicines he or she will have to take for life.
+The health care team there will do an extensive medical evaluation to see if your child is healthy enough to have surgery and tolerate the medicines that will have to be taken for life.

 Organ Waiting List

 A group called the United Network for Organ Sharing (UNOS) oversees the organ list and determines who gets the organs that are donated.
 They do this based on a score that represents how sick someone is and how quickly the person needs a new kidney.